THE RIGHT SIDE

 mortgage and asset-backed securities and/or in index/structured securities.
 These financial instruments may be rated below investment grade.

-Investing in any one of the above instruments may involve substantial credit/counterparty, market, liquidity, currency, leverage, index, interest, swap, valuation and downgrading risks.
+Investing in the Funds involves equity market, substantial credit/counterparty, market, liquidity, currency, leverage, index, interest, swap, valuation and downgrading risks.
 If the issuers default, or such securities or their underlying assets, cannot be realised or perform badly, investors’ entire investments may be lost.

 The Funds' investments involve developing markets.
 Owing to its potentially higher volatility and risk levels, as well as lower political and economic stability than developed markets, asset values could be affected in various levels.